Pseudochorthippus parallelus: Physical appearance

-Females grow to approximately 2 cm and are larger and less active than males that grow to approximately 1.5 cm.
+Females grow to approximately 2 cm and are larger and less active than males, which grow to approximately 1.5 cm.
 Both sexes are flightless.
-In females the wing cases (covering vestigial wings) extend only a short way down the abdomen while males have longer wing cases extending to almost the tip of the abdomen.
-They can be variable in colour with green, brownish, purple-red and pink forms recorded, although green forms are most common.
+In females the wing cases (covering vestigial wings) extend only a short way down the abdomen, whereas in males, the wing cases extend almost to the tip of the abdomen.
+Their colour can vary with green, brownish, purple-red and pink forms having been recorded, although green forms are most common.
 Colour forms are genetically determined and some populations can show high frequency of pink grasshoppers.

 Pseudochorthippus parallelus is distinguished from similar species by the approximately parallel nature of the bars (pronotal side-keels) on the back of the neck which gives the species its name.

 Possible utilization for human food

-Due to high densities of these insects in Western Europe, some researchers have also proposed their possible utilization as human food.
-These insects contain 69% proteins on dry weight with excellent amino acid profile and digestibility.
-Aman Paul and his co-workers indicated that before introducing these insects for human food, it is necessary to do a thorough examination of any possible toxic and/or allergic conditions that could arise from their consumption.
+Due to the high density of these insects in Western Europe, some researchers have proposed using them as a source of human food.
+These insects contain 69% protein by dry weight, with an excellent amino acid profile and digestibility.
+However, Aman Paul and his co-workers have indicated that, before these insects can be introduced as a food source for humans, a thorough examination must be conduced to identify any potential toxic or allergic conditions that could result from their consumption.